dev-code-dc/Denovo_mutation_detection/README.md

 IID	PID	MID	IID Gender
 SS1	SS2	SS3	.
 SB1	SB2	SB3	.
-IID: representing the proband or child samples, where you want to detect the denovo mutations
+- IID: Proband or child sample ID where de novo mutations are to be detected.
-PID: father samples ID
+- PID: Father’s sample ID.
-MID: mother samples ID
+- MID: Mother’s sample ID.

-please note that IID, PID, MID should get matched with your VCF samples IDs.
+**Note**: Ensure `IID`, `PID`, and `MID` match the sample IDs in your VCF files.
 *this process can be run on HPC, with just easy commands:
 Commands: